 frame for a given stream, giving a malicious peer an easy route to force a

-For this reason, hyper-h2 circumvents the stream FSM entirely for
+For this reason, h2 circumvents the stream FSM entirely for

 frames.
 Instead, these frames are treated as being connection-level frames that